 Preparation and handling of hazardous drugs for special administration

-NOTE: Please consult Drug Information or pharmacist for specific instructions before proceeding to reconstitute any hazardous drugs including cytotoxics!
+NOTE: Please consult Drug Information or a pharmacist for specific instructions before proceeding to reconstitute any hazardous drugs, including cytotoxics!

 Rationale For Closed System Administration of Cytotoxics

 This closed system is preferred for cytotoxics for which no liquid formulation is available, so as to avoid environmental contamination and exposure of carer to the hazardous medicine.
 Not recommended to be crushed due to risk of powder inhalation